ganeti/ganeti/doc/walkthrough.rst

 instances, two on node2:node3 with 8GB of RAM and one on node1:node2, with 12GB of RAM (numbers chosen so that we run out of memory)::

-  node1# gnt-instance modify -B memory=4G instance1
+  $ gnt-instance modify -B memory=%4G% %instance1%
   Modified instance instance1
    - be/maxmem -> 4096
    - be/minmem -> 4096
-  Please don't forget that these parameters take effect only at the next start of the instance. node1# gnt-instance modify …
+  Please don't forget that these parameters take effect only at the next start of the instance.
+  $ gnt-instance modify …

-  node1# gnt-instance add -t drbd -n node2:node3 -s 512m -B memory=8G -o debootstrap instance5
+  $ gnt-instance add -t drbd -n %node2%:%node3% -s %512m% -B memory=%8G% -o %debootstrap% %instance5%
   …
-  node1# gnt-instance add -t drbd -n node2:node3 -s 512m -B memory=8G -o debootstrap instance6
+  $ gnt-instance add -t drbd -n %node2%:%node3% -s %512m% -B memory=%8G% -o %debootstrap% %instance6%
   …
-  node1# gnt-instance add -t drbd -n node1:node2 -s 512m -B memory=8G -o debootstrap instance7
+  $ gnt-instance add -t drbd -n %node1%:%node2% -s %512m% -B memory=%8G% -o %debootstrap% %instance7%
-  node1# gnt-instance reboot --all
+  $ gnt-instance reboot --all
   The reboot will operate on 7 instances.
   Do you want to continue?
   Affected instances: